1. Help Center Home

 Conversion Tracking Considered Fully Enabled?

-Setting up conversion tracking in MGID Ads is essential for understanding user interactions such as sign-up, purchase, or any other action valuable to the advertiser.
-Without this data, it is impossible to do manual optimization or expect AI optimization.
-Also, the key metrics—such as CPA, Profit, Revenue, ROAS, and Conversions—will not be reflected in the dashboard if you skip the conversion tracking setup.
+Setting up conversion tracking in MGID Ads is essential for understanding user interactions, such as sign-up, purchase or any other action considered valuable to the advertiser, and gathering data.
+Without this data, it is impossible to perform manual or AI optimization.
+In addition, the MGID Ads dashboard will not display key metrics such as CPA, Profit, Revenue, ROAS and Conversions if you skip the conversion tracking setup.

 This checklist is an easy guide for a successful tracking setup.